White Sox vs. Mariners Player Props Betting Odds

 France Stats

-- France has 72 hits with 21 doubles, six home runs, 17 walks and 31 RBI.
-He's also stolen one base.
+- France has put up 74 hits with 21 doubles, six home runs and 17 walks.
+He has driven in 32 runs with one stolen base.

 France Recent Games